simonw/datasette-lite/README.md

   }
 ]
 ```
-It also works with JSON documents where one of the keys is a list of objects, such as this one:
+This also works with JSON documents where one of the keys is a list of objects, such as this one:
 ```json
 {
   "rows": [